RobotecAI/ROSCon2023Demo/Docker/README.md

 # Large scale simulation

 As described in the main [README.md](../README.md), running a large scale simulation with 36 robots is processor and resource intensive and is recommended to run the Ros2 stack on a different machine.
 The Docker image for ROS provides just the ROS 2 components needed to start ROS and spawning and starting the navigation stacks.
-The the large scale simulation, you will also need to build a Docker image for `level2` which contains the large warehouse.
+For the large scale simulation, you will also need to build a Docker image for `level2` which contains the large warehouse (the default `level1` was not designed for the large scale simulation).

 ## Building the large scale Docker images

-Build the O3DE and ROS Docker images on separate machines.
+You will need to build the O3DE and ROS Docker images on separate machines.
+The machine that will run the simulation will require a higher-end machine spec to handle the heavy graphics load.
+Refer to the [Main README.md](../README.md) for more information.

 On the machine that will run the simulation, run the following command to build the O3DE Docker image for the large scale simulation:
 ```
 docker build -f Dockerfile.O3DE --build-arg ROCSON_DEMO_LEVEL=level2 --build-arg ROSCON_DEMO_LARGE_SCALE=1 -t roscon2023_demo_large/o3de:latest .
 ```
+This will create the docker image `roscon2023_demo_large/o3de:latest` that will launch the Docker container from.

 On the machine that will run the ROS stack to spawn and launch the 36 robots into the simulation, run the following command:
 ```
-docker build -f Dockerfile.ROS --build-arg --build-arg ROSCON_DEMO_LARGE_SCALE=1 -t roscon2023_demo_large/ros:latest .
+docker build -f Dockerfile.ROS --build-arg ROSCON_DEMO_LARGE_SCALE=1 -t roscon2023_demo_large/ros:latest .
 ```
+This will create the docker image `roscon2023_demo_large/ros:latest` that will launch the Docker container from.

+Also make sure that the two machines are on the same subnet.

 ## Running the large scale Docker images